EfrenPy/EfrenPy.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal space!
-I'm Efrén Rodríguez Rodríguez, a dedicated PhD candidate at the Galician Institute of High Energy Physics (IGFAE), University of Santiago de Compostela.
-My journey in particle physics is fueled by a profound passion for developing cutting-edge vertex detectors  in particle physics experiments.
-My expertise spans across experimental particle physics, where I've played pivotal roles in projects at prestigious institutions like Nikhef and CERN, focusing on the Timepix4 ASICs and silicon sensor technologies.
-I'm dedicated to pushing the boundaries of our understanding in high-energy physics with the latest research and technology.
+Welcome to my professional space!
+I’m Efrén Rodríguez Rodríguez, a physicist specializing in Nuclear and Particle Physics with over four years of experience in designing, building, and implementing advanced technologies in instrumentation and sensors.
+I have led and contributed to international high-tech projects such as the LHCb silicon pixel detector and the Timepix4 particle beam telescope.
+With a strong background in electronics, data analysis, project management, and solving complex problems, I am always seeking opportunities to apply my expertise to innovative and impactful projects in diverse fields.

 Stay updated with my professional journey by checking out my [latest CV](http://EfrenPy.github.io/files/Efren_Rodriguez_CV.pdf).